 Community-led housing projects are initiatives driven by local communities to develop and manage their own affordable housing solutions.
 These projects may involve cooperatives, community land trusts, or self-build schemes.

-Yield Investing’s buy-to-let social housing/supported living portfolio comprises mainly of units across many locations in the UK, such as Middlesbrough, Durham, Bradford and Hartlepool.
-We offer our clients incredible investment opportunities without worrying about any additional maintenance costs or going through complex legal processes like shared ownership through traditional methods.
+Yield Investing’s developments are across many locations in the UK, such as Middlesbrough, Durham, Bradford and Hartlepool.
+We offer our clients incredible investment options without worrying about any additional maintenance costs or going through complex legal processes like shared ownership through traditional methods.
 You can reach us here to learn more about getting started with investing in social housing property.

-Social housing in the UK can be paid for by various sources, including the following:
+Social housing in the UK is funded by various sources, including:

 - The government